bbc/gel/src/components/form-fields.md

 #### Required fields

-It is assumed that any fields offered the user should be completed, otherwise they should not be present.
+It is assumed that any fields presented to the user should be completed, otherwise they should not be present.
 In which case, it is considered needlessly obstructive to indicate required fields before or during individual field validation.

 Only when submission is attempted should the `aria-required="true"` attribution and error message be instated.
 This attribution is preferred over the HTML5 `required` Boolean just as `aria-invalid` is preferred over `invalid`.